 Done.
 I think it takes longer to find the Send to folder than it does to fix the problem.

-In Windows 8, the SendTo folder is at %appdata%\microsoft\windows\sendto.
+In Windows 8 or 10, the SendTo folder is at %appdata%\microsoft\windows\sendto.
 If you're still on Windows XP, it's at %USERPROFILE%\sendto.
 To use either shortcut, open Windows Explorer and type or paste the path in the Address bar and press Enter to to taken to the Send to folder location.

 I was shocked that Microsoft couldn't fix it in 5 minutes flat.
 They certainly have a KB article on it somewhere.
 Hmmm.
 Bing couldn't find a KB article using typical search terms, Google couldn't find one.
 I have the instructions in an article at Slipstick.com, but its not the main point of the article and my article comes up after several articles with the wrong answer or that relate to a different problem.
 (DuckDuckGo did better than either Bing or Google, with my article near the top, but still no KB article.)